 The quantity of NPDES Discharge Permit will be measured per lump sum.

-(ADD FOR DETENTION BASINS USUALLY) The quantity of POST CONSTRUCTION ROCK MULCH will be measured per acre placed 4-inches think.
+The quantity of POST CONSTRUCTION ROCK MULCH will be measured per acre placed 2-inches thick.

 The quantity of [FILL IN ITEM DESCRIPTION] will be measured per [UNIT].